LajosPolya/aws-cdk-templates/deploy-lambda-from-s3/README.md

 Next, follow the instructions in [node-typescript-handler](../node-typescript-handler/README.md) to build a zip files of the Lambda handler's code.

-Then, upload the zip file to the private S3 bucket: `aws s3 cp index.zip s3://<bucket_name>`
+Then, upload the zip file to the private S3 bucket:

+`cd dist`

+`aws s3 cp index.zip s3://<bucket_name>`

 Finally, deploy the lambda:

 `cdk deploy -c scope=<scope> -c bucketArn="<bucketArn>"-c objectKey=<objectKey>`

+Where `buckerArn` represents the S3 bucket's ARN and `objectKey` represents the object's name in the S3 bucket.

 The app will set the environment (account and region) based on the the environment variables `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION` respectively.
 These environment variables are set using the default AWS CLI configurations, more information can be [here](https://docs.aws.amazon.com/cdk/v2/guide/environments.html).
 The app can be deployed to the non-default environment by updating the CDK context with values for `account` and `region`.